-- 4.5.6.1 The lube oil tank shall be installed in such a way that oil spillages during filling are limited to a specific area from which the oil can easily be removed. - 4.5.6.2 In order to protect the oil tank from over pressure, resulting from hot gases generated by a compressor fire, an overpressure protective device vented away from personnel areas should be fitted in the top of the lube oil tank.
+The lube oil tank shall be installed so that oil spillages during filling are limited to a specific area from which the oil can easily be removed.

+In order to protect the oil tank from over pressure, resulting from hot gases generated by a compressor fire, an overpressure protective device vented away from personnel areas should be fitted in the top of the lube oil tank.
 It should be the same size as the lube oil return line and should have a relief pressure commensurate with the allowable pressure in the lube oil tank.